-- Apply cold compresses (take clean washcloths and soak in ice water then ring out) for the first 48 hours after surgery.
-Apply to eyes 20 minutes every hour.
-You do not have to get up in the middle of the night to apply cold compresses.
+- Apply cold compresses (take clean washcloths soaked in ice water and rung out) 2-3 times per day for 48 hours after surgery.
+You do not have to get up in the middle of the night to apply compresses.

-- It is important to rest during the first 3 to 4 days after your surgery.
-To Do this:
+- It is important to rest during the first 3 to 4 days after your surgery:

 - Let your doctor know if you are having nausea or cold symptoms.
-It’s important for you to avoid sneezing, coughing and vomiting, as much as you can.
+It’s important for you to avoid sneezing, coughing, and vomiting.
 These activities can raise your blood pressure and cause bleeding at your surgical sites.

 - Avoid bending at the waist or lifting items heavier than 5 pounds for 2 weeks after your surgery.
 Talk with your surgeon before resuming activities such as lifting and exercise.

-- Rest and sleep with your head raised with 2 to 3 pillows for 2 weeks or as directed by your surgeon.
+- Rest and sleep with your head raised with 2 to 3 pillows for a couple of days.
 This will help prevent swelling at your surgical sites.